-Salaries and benefits for the first half of the year were only slightly lower than budgeted, with one vacancy in Plant Operations.
-Two new vacancies in Collections will result in lower expenditures than budgeted in that department.
-The increase in November is due to November having three paydays in the month, where in the three previous months, December had three paydays.
+Salaries and benefits for the first three quarters of the year were lower than budgeted, currently with one vacancy in Plant Operations and two in Collections.
+This will result in lower expenditures than budgeted for this classification.
+The increase in November was due to November having three paydays in the month, where in the three previous years, December had three paydays.
+May will also have three paydays in the month this fiscal year, instead of June.